Updated: April 24, 2025

 If you are a Portuguese resident then you have access to the Serviço Nacional de Saúde (SNS) and will only have to pay a small fee.
 For more expensive procedures, such as X-rays, the fee will be higher.
 For children under 18 and people over 65, healthcare under the SNS is completely free.
 The prices for private healthcare will vary.

-In 2022, the World Health Organization (WHO) ranked Portugal in the 12th place of world healthcare systems.
+Portugal ranks in 23rd position in Numbeo’s 2025 Healthcare Index, ranking above Switzerland, Germany, and the USA.
 With both private and public healthcare options, the country offers universal health coverage through the Servico Nacional de Saude (SNS).

 In Portugal, healthcare is not expensive if you are a Portuguese resident.
 You will only have to pay a small fee.
 More expensive procedures, like X-rays, come with a higher fee and can start to become more expensive.